Don't let those green beans go bad! Learn how to spot the signs of spoilage and keep your produce fresh.

 Green beans are a versatile vegetable that can be enjoyed in many different ways.
 Here are some ideas to incorporate them into your meals:

-Green beans can also be added to soups, stews, and salads, or paired with other vegetables like Romano beans for a colorful and nutritious meal.
+They can also be added to soups, stews, and salads, or paired with other vegetables like Romano beans for a colorful and nutritious meal.

-Keeping Green Beans Fresh and Enjoying Their Benefits
+Keeping It Fresh and Enjoying Their Benefits

 Let's Eat Veggies!